OpenHFT/RFC/WFA/WFA-0.1.md

  - removing fields.
  - changing the order of fields.
  - changing the type of a scalar field.
- - using a different composite data type on the sender and reciever.
+ - using a different composite data type on the sender and receiver.

 ## Field based data
 Each piece of data is associated with a name, number or implicitly ordered field.